Chinnamuttom

 Chinnamuttom is a special-grade village in Kanyakumari District in the state of Tamil Nadu in India.
 Chinnamuttom is at the southernmost point of the Indian subcontinent.
+Chinnamuttom mostly consist of roman catholic paravar (Fernandez and Gomez) people.
 The nearest town is Kanyakumari, a special-grade township and an international tourist spot 1.5 km away.
 Nagercoil, the administrative headquarters of Kanyakumari District, is 24 km away.

 Etymology

 The name comes from Tamil word Muttu (முட்டு); (முட்டு = Edge).

 Geography

 Chinnamuttom is located at 8.094345°N 77.561445°E, at an altitude of 200 m.
 Though the coastal areas of Kanyakumari District are at the juncture of the Western Coastal Plains and Eastern Coastal Plains, Chinnamuttom is the only coastal area that lies on the Eastern Coastal Plains.
 Chinnamuttom is surrounded by sea on three sides.
 The coastal area has black sand and is rich in minerals.
 There are numerous illegal mines near Chinnamuttom's coastal area.